Lakhimpur District

 Lakhimpur District is situated on the North East corner of Assam and at the north bank of the River Brahmaputra.
 The district lies between 26o48' and 27o53' Northern latitude and 93o42' and 94o20' East longitude (approx.)

 It is bounded on the north by Siang and Papumpare District of Arunachal Pradesh and on the east by Dhemaji District and Subansiri river.
-The river Brahmaputra along with Majuli District stands on the southern side and Gahpur sub division of Biswanath District is on the West.
+The river Brahmaputra along with Majuli District stands on the southern side and Gohpur sub division of Biswanath District is on the West.

-Sub divisions & Police Stations :
+Sub divisions, LACs and Police Stations :

 Forests :